Characterizations of graph classes via convex geometries: a survey: Introduction

 \section{Introduction}

-A \textit{convexity} on a nonempty set $V$ is a family $\mathcal{C}$ of subsets of $V$ (called {\em convex sets}) such that: (a) $\emptyset$ and $V$ are convex sets; (b) the intersection of convex sets is a convex set; (c) the nested union of convex sets is a convex set.
-A \textit{graph convexity} is a convexity for which $V=V(G)$ for a connected graph $G$.
-The structure of a (graph) convexity is based on the way convex sets are defined.
-There are many examples in the literature where the convex sets are defined over a {\em path system}, typically according to the following rule: fix a family ${\mathscr P}_G$ of paths (or, more generally, walks) of a graph $G$, and say that a set $S\subseteq V(G)$ is convex if no vertex $x\notin S$ lies in a member of ${\mathscr P}_G$ that starts and ends at two vertices of $S$.
-The most natural example is the so-called {\em geodetic convexity}~\cite{pelayo}, for which ${\mathscr P}_G$ is the family of all the {\em shortest paths} of $G$.
-Other important examples are: the {\em monophonic convexity}~\cite{dourado-et-al,duchet}, the {\em $m^3$-convexity}~\cite{dragan-et-al}, the $l^k$-convexity~\cite{gpt}, the {\em toll convexity}~\cite{alcon-et-al}, and the {\em weakly toll convexity}~\cite{gutierrez-tondato}, defined over induced paths, induced paths of length at least three, induced paths of length at most $k$, tolled walks, and weakly toll walks, respectively.
-We refer in general to such convexities as {\em path convexities}.
+A \textit{convexity} on a nonempty set $V$ is a family $\mathscr{C}$ of subsets of $V$ (called {\em convex sets}) such that: (a) $\emptyset$ and $V$ are convex sets; (b) the intersection of convex sets is a convex set.
+If $V=V(G)$ for some graph $G$, then $\mathscr{C}$ is a \textit{graph convexity} of $G$.
+The structure of a convexity is based on the way convex sets are defined.
+In the context of graph convexities, there are many examples in the literature where convex sets are defined over a {\em path system}, typically according to the following rule: fix a family ${\mathscr P}_G$ of paths (or, more generally, walks) of a graph $G$, and say that a set $S\subseteq V(G)$ is convex if no vertex $x\notin S$ lies in a member of ${\mathscr P}_G$ that starts and ends at two vertices of $S$.
+The most natural example is the so-called {\em geodesic convexity}~\cite{pelayo}, for which ${\mathscr P}_G$ is the family of all the {\em shortest paths} of $G$.
+Other important examples are: the {\em monophonic convexity}~\cite{dourado-et-al,duchet}, the {\em $m^3$-convexity}~\cite{dragan-et-al}, the {\em $l^k$-convexity}~\cite{gpt}, the {\em toll convexity}~\cite{alcon-et-al}, and the {\em weakly toll convexity}~\cite{gutierrez-tondato}, defined over induced paths, induced paths of length at least three, induced paths of length at most $k$, tolled walks, and weakly toll walks, respectively.
 Other rules to define convex sets, not based on path systems, have also been investigated; an important example comes from the so-called {\em Steiner convexity}, introduced in~\cite{caceres}.
 In this case, a set $S\subseteq V(G)$ is {\em Steiner convex} if, for every $S'\subseteq S$, the vertices of any Steiner tree with terminal set $S'$ belong to $S$.

 Graph convexities have been studied in many contexts.
 A strong direction of research has focused on determining convexity invariants, such as the {\em hull number}, the {\em interval number}, and the {\em convexity number}, among others.
-A major reference work by Pelayo~\cite{pelayo} gives an extensive overview on convexity invariants, applied to the case of the geodetic convexity.
+A major reference work by Pelayo~\cite{pelayo} gives an extensive overview on convexity invariants, applied to the case of the geodesic convexity.